-Flu Virus Increases Risk Of Heart Attack
+Flu Virus Can Trigger A Heart Attack

 The flu doesn't just make you feel lousy.
 A study published Wednesday finds it can increase your risk of having a heart attack, too.